 So a few members of my group and I set our alarms for about 5 am, dragged ourselves out of bed, and scaled a nearby pagoda to wait for the sun to come up.

-The temple we chose was a small one quite near to where we were staying – and no one else was already there.
+The temple we chose was a small one quite near to our hotel in Bagan – and no one else was already there.
 It was pretty hairy scrambling up it in the dark, so I’m not surprised that climbing pagodas like this one has now been banned.
 It it sad that people will no longer get to experience the view in quite the same way, but for the sake of preserving the architecture, and for safety reasons, the ban does seem like a good idea.

 Now I’m afraid you will have to travel to one of the five permitted temples, and be prepared for it to be crowded.
 Trust me though, it will still be worth it.